digicatapult/dsbd-getting-started/README.md

 - After power on, the board will enumerate 8 COM ports (user might need to wait for a few minutes, depending on the host system).
 - Note down the newly enumerated COM port numbers.
 Assuming that the COM ports start at ttyUSB<n>, following is the COM port assignment:

 > This can become a tricky part on OS X system because they follow a different pattern.
-For example in our case we have had `tty.usbserial-<n>.` so it might be a good idea to if running linux/unix system to run `sudo ls -la /dev | wc -l` - this will return a total number of items found in `/dev` so if Morello board has been recognised the number should increase and then finding new connections should be straight forward.
-However Windows users would need to into `Device Manager` and confirm in there that a new device has been detected.
+For example in our case we have had `tty.usbserial-<n>`. so it might be a good idea to if running linux/unix system to run `sudo ls -la /dev | wc -l` - this will return a total number of items found in /dev so if Morello board has been recognised the number should increase and then finding new connections should be straight forward.
+However, Windows users would need to into Device Manager and confirm in there that a new device has been detected.
 Below you will find a table with some port examples.
-In order to connect via USB we have used `tty.usbserial-0.` on OS X system
-> You might be required to check every port to confirm if serial connection is working and you can access the Morello board
+In order to connect via USB we have used `tty.usbserial-****B0`. on OS X system You might be required to check every port to confirm if serial connection is working and you can access the Morello board

 | COM PORT           | FIDI device serial number/port | Description                                 |
 |--------------------|:------------------------------:|--------------------------------------------:|